 "Truth is in the eye of the beholder” was originated by Ruth Hubbard in her 1988 essay, Science, Facts and Feminism.
 She was a professor of biology at Harvard University.
 It means the perception of truth is subjective.
 Parshah Shoftim starts off with something near and dear to me, the law and how it is to be interpreted and dispensed.
-Starting with Deuteronomy 16:18-19 we read the following:
+Starting with Deuteronomy 16:18-19 we read the following: “You shall

-“You shall set up judges and law enforcement officials for yourself in all your cities that the Lord, your G-d, is giving you, for your tribes, and they shall judge the people [with] righteous judgment.”
+that the Lord, your G-d, is giving you, for your tribes, and they shall judge

+words.”
+This sounds simple enough, but as someone that has been a part of the “law” for more than forty-seven years, attempting to interpret the law can be quite difficult.
+It is easy to say that under no circumstances showing favoritism and taking bribe can be tolerated, but how do we appoint judges and law enforcement officials that shall judge the people with righteous judgment?
 Human nature is such that personal bias or other human emotions can get in the way of how a decision is rendered.
 Look at the reprehensible act of the killing of George Floyd at the hands of a police official, Derek Chauvin.
 If not for the advent of modern technology, his death may have gone down as “proper” police action of someone who would not obey police commands.
 What was going on in the mind of Derek Chauvin cannot be answered by anyone other than Mr. Chauvin, but unless Mr. Chauvin was mentally incapacitated, which could have been put forth as a defense, it could be suggested that Mr. Chauvin, in his mind, thought he was doing the “right thing” in putting his knee on Mr. Floyd’s neck for more than nine minutes, but any rational person could not have thought that his actions were in any way justified.
+Staying with the First Aliyah at Deuteronomy 17:9-11 we see the following:

 Shalom,